 Here's an example of a brand mascot being so recognizable he stops eye traffic.
 Moz is a brand that provides SEO tools and news that is always a favorite to read.

 Lil Pecan is one of my favorite Twitter Critters.
-First she is hilarious, she makes delicious chocolates (they sound delicious by her descriptions), she has a great blog and she is always in character.
+First she is hilarious, she makes delicious chocolates (well, she has never actually sent me any, but they sound delicious by her descriptions), she has a great blog and she is always in character.
 The only irreverent social media guinea pig that sings scat that I know of.
 Lil Pecan is a great example of someone who connects with people through her character and it just works!